shuyangsun/blockchain/README.md

 ### Windows

-Windows follows the same proceedure as macOS, except the default system generated is a Visual Studio solution.
+Windows follows the same procedure as macOS, except the default system generated is a Visual Studio solution.
 Make sure you have Visual Studio installed to open the solution.

 An alternative option is opening source file folder from Visual Studio directly.
 Microsoft started supporting CMake natively since Visual Studio 2017, checkout a simple tutorial on Microsoft's [blog](https://blogs.msdn.microsoft.com/vcblog/2016/10/05/cmake-support-in-visual-studio/).